DillaDJ/GDTag/README.md

 The purpose of the system is to provide a nice way to easily handle string constants.

 ## Installation
-Extract the GDTag folder into your project, the folder should include GDTag.gdextension and a folder with the name of your operating system.
+Extract the GDTag folder into the addon folder in your project root, if it's not there, create it.

 ## Usage
 ### Tags